Presidency College, Chennai: History

 Sir Thomas Munro asked for a Committee of Public Instruction to form in 1826.
 In 1836, the committee's duties changed to the "Committee of Native Education".
 The plans drawn up by the committee did not commend themselves to the Governor of Madras, Lord Elphinstone, who proposed nineteen resolutions that passed unanimously.

 Elphinstone chose E. B. Powell, a University of Cambridge Wrangler in mathematics, to be the first principal, and Powell accepted the post.
 He arrived in Mumbai (Bombay) on September 20, 1840, but did not reach Chennai (Madras) until 24 November.
 Meanwhile, the committee had invited Cooper from Hoogly College, Kolkata, to temporarily carry out the principal duties at a salary of Rs 400 per month.
 Cooper accepted the invitation and came to Chennai (Madras).
 He and his staff opened Presidency School, a preparatory school, in a rented building in Egmore known as Edinburgh Home, on 16 October 1840.
 Cooper remained in the primary school for only a few months.
 Soon after Powell's arrival, and before the high school department opened on 12 April 1841, he returned to Kolkata.
 The preparatory school shifted to Popham's Broadway in 1841.

 The schools grew into Presidency College.
 When the University of Madras was founded in 1857, Presidency College became affiliated with it.

 In 1870, the college moved to its present location in Kamaraj Salai, opposite Marina Beach.

 Ranking

+In the National Institutional Ranking Framework (NIRF) for the year 2023, Presidency College has been ranked 3rd again.

-Presidency College is ranked AIR 7th by NIRF 2021 for college ranking.
-The 2022 NIRF ranking of the college is 3rd in the college category.
+Presidency College is ranked third as per National Institutional Ranking Framework for colleges in the year 2022.